This guide will help you learn how to grow whitecurrants. It includes the sun requirements, when to plant, feeding, and harvesting tips.

 Is there anything else I need to know about Whitecurrants?

 At the end of the season, prune the plant in order to remove old or unproductive wood.
-Open up the center to let light and air in by removing any overlapping branches, this will help prevent disease.
+Open up the centre to let light and air in by removing any overlapping branches, this will help prevent disease.